 Since emails do not carry any visual cues, it’s important that you write and communicate effectively to portray yourself as a suitable candidate.

-But employers get hundreds of email everyday, so how do you make yours stand out from the crowd?
+But employers get hundreds of emails every day, so how do you make yours stand out from the crowd?

 Here are the five most crucial steps to getting it right: